WebDevJL/journal/docs/en/README.md

+---
-# Hello, I am Jeremie Litzler
+title: Hello, I am Jérémie Litzler
+description: A brief presentation of Jérémie Litzler and the goal of this website.
+---

 ![Jeremie climbing the Kandersteg's viaferrata](/images/profilepic-400w.jpg)